ickb/proposal/README.md

 So at block `n`:
 `10000 iCKB  = 10000 CKB * AR_n / 10 ^ 16` (plus `110 CKB` of unaccounted occupied cell capacity)

-This shows that the iCKB / CKB exchange rate only depends on a few constants and `AR_n`, the block `n` accumulated rate.
+This shows that the iCKB/CKB exchange rate only depends on a few constants and `AR_n`, the block `n` accumulated rate.

 ### iCKB-Equivalent Deposit Size